raflisboa/batch_script/README.md

 # Batch Script

-This repository is used for my public batch scripts samples.
+This repository is used for my public batchfile scripts samples.
 Feel free to fork, clone or wharever you want!

 * [Blog](https://raflisboa.github.io/site/)